jgaskins/perpetuity/README.md

 article_mapper.load_association! articles, :author     # All author objects for these articles load in a single query - N:1 article_mapper.load_association! articles, :tags       # M:N
 ```

+Each of these `load_association!` calls will only execute the number of queries necessary to retrieve all of the objects.
+For example, if the `author` attribute for the selected articles contains both `User` and `Admin` objects, it will execute two queries (one each for `User` and `Admin`).
+If the tags for all of the selected articles are all `Tag` objects, only one query will be executed even in the M:N case.

 ## Customizing persistence